Seddon Atkinson: Enasa ownership

 In 1984, International Harvester sold Seddon Atkinson to Enasa of Spain, to make up for a planned Spanish I-H engine factory which had failed to materialize.
 Sales of Seddon Atkinsons dwindled through the 1980s.
 Both the 400 and 401 series received heavy complaints over insufficient rust protection on the cabin.
-In 1985 Seddon Atkinson held about five percent of the British truck market.
+In 1985 Seddon Atkinson held about five per cent of the British truck market.

 In the summer of 1986 the lineup received yet another overhaul, starting with the 16 LT 201 which became the 2–11.
 A 3-11 (also available as a tractor) followed in October 1986, and there was also a short lived 4–11, identifiable by deflectors on the front corners.
 New engines and various other improvements under the shell were matched by updated, more aerodynamic designs by Ogle.
 The panels remained the same however.
 These were trucks intended to have a more premium feel and generally offered more powerful engines, in line with market trends of the day.
 The 2-11 was the first truck to be fitted with Perkins' new 6.0 litre "Phaser" motor.
 In spite of the added equipment and more powerful engine, the 2-11 is also lighter than its predecessor.
 There was a 160 hp turbodiesel or a 180 hp intercooled version.

 In 1988 the Strato range was launched, replacing the 401, using S-A's chassis combined with the more modern Pegaso cab from parent company Enasa (itself based on the DAF 95).
 In 1991 Iveco took over Enasa and acquired Seddon Atkinson as part of the deal.
 The Strato 2 subsequently utilised the Iveco Eurotech cabin.
 In 2005 production was moved to Iveco's Spanish facilities, but sales were low - only 284 units in the UK in 2005 - and in late 2006 it was announced that production of the niche Seddon Atkinsons had been stopped.
-The range had been sold across the UK by a network of 13 distributors, comprising a mix of dedicated Seddon Atkinson dealers together with dealers who also sell Iveco models.
+The range had been sold across the UK by a network of 13 distributors, comprising a mix of dedicated Seddon Atkinson dealers together with dealers who also sold Iveco models.
 In December 2009, Iveco announced that the Seddon Atkinson brand would be withdrawn.